 Celebrate retirement with a bang, or more importantly, a ballad.
-It's time to tickle your coworker or family's funny bone with a fun retirement poem.
+It's time to tickle your coworker or family's funny bone with fun poetry for retirement.
 While everyone else is simply expressing their good wishes the old-fashioned way, you could be the life of the party by reciting a funny retirement poem that still honors the retiree in a heartfelt way.

 Humorous Poems for Retirement From Coworkers

 There's bound to be some good-natured ribbing when you're sending off a coworker to enjoy his or her retirement years.
 It might be fun to deliver one of these funny retirement poems at a retirement party held at work, or you could simply include one in a congratulations card.

 The Day Has Arrived

 Has finally arrived.

 And despite whatever you once believed,

 Your spouse can nag you full time now,

 You can play golf and power walk at the mall,